nwgreenl/twitter-media-timeline/README.md

 </p>

 This is a simple chrome extension that hides tweets that do not contain either an image or a video from your timeline, similar to the "Media" tab on a user's profile.
+- Note that this was intended as a personal project without any sort of long-term support plan, but I decided it was worth atleast posting publicly in case others have the same desire to have a media timeline.
+Please check the last working date on the releases page.

 Icon by [Sohyun Kim](https://sohyun.kim/)